EsotericSquishyy/ergo/README.md

 #### Custom Color Schemes

 You can also define your own color scheme.
-To do this, define a Typst `dictionary` with the valid fields and pass it in to the `ergo-init` function The best way to do this is to define your scheme in `json`:
+To do this, define a Typst `dictionary` with the valid fields and pass it in to the `ergo-init` function.
+One way to do this is to define your scheme with `json`:

 ```typ
 #import "@preview/ergo:0.2.0": *